 Read More: Full review of BlockFi.

-Kraken: Best for trust and security
+Kraken: Best for day trading and advanced users

 U.S.-based Kraken is one of the oldest, largest, and most trusted crypto exchange in the world with a strong foothold in the European market.
 It’s a great place for intermediate users to trade between crypto and traditional fiat because of its large selection of trading pairs with the Euro, but also one of the best places for margin trading as investors can get up to 50x leverage.